charbs14/icicle-harvest/README.md

 # Description

+This is a Markdown conversion of a write up for this project I initially made in LaTeX.
+Please excuse some of the conversion jank.

-In this lab, students were asked to design 'Icicle Harvest', a simple game in which a square slug flies around the screen and maneuvers around different colored icicles falling from the ceiling for score.
-The slug is controlled with left, right, and up buttons on the FPGA and the score is displayed on the seven segment display on the board.
-When the game first begins, the slug is at rest on a iceberg above a pool of water, perched in the middle of the screen.
+'Icicle Harvest' is a simple
+game made for CSE 100 in which a square "slug" flies around the screen and maneuvers around different colored icicles falling from the ceiling for score.
+The slug is controlled with left, right, and up buttons on the FPGA and the score is displayed on the seven segment display on the Basys 3 board.
+When the game first begins, the slug is at rest on an iceberg above a pool of water, perched in the middle of the screen.
 It is free to move around the screen, though if it lands in the water the slug sinks to the bottom and the game is over.
-The game begins when the center button on the board is pressed, and over a random amount of time different colored icicles begin to fall from the ceiling.
+The game begins when the center button on the board is pressed and, over a random amount of time, different colored icicles begin to fall from the ceiling.
 If the slug comes in contact with one of these icicles, it freezes for a couple seconds before the icicle disappears and begins to re-spawn.
 A point is either subtracted or awarded from the slug depending on the randomly assigned color of the icicle, with teal icicles awarding a point and magenta icicles subtracting a point.
-The design of this game must be synchronous with the clock on the Basys 3 FPGA, and similar to previous labs must only use assign statements in Verilog.
-Dissimilar to the last labs, students were allowed to use basic arithmetic operations in their design such as addition, subtraction, and comparison operators.
-This lab was also the first to utilize the VGA port provided on the board, and the game is displayed on a full color RGB VGA monitor.
+The design of this game must be synchronous with the clock on the FPGA, and must only use assign statements in Verilog (for learning purposes).
+This lab utilizes the VGA port on the board, and the game is displayed on a full color RGB VGA monitor at 60 frames per second.
 This lab was the culmination of all the skills gained from previous labs in the class, and the most complex lab by far.